US lawmakers meet with Taiwan president in surprise visit - NewsBreak

 The Biden administration has also invited Taiwan to a Summit for Democracy next month, a move that drew a sharp rebuke from China.

-In the Solomon Islands this week, anti-government rioters held protests and looted parts of the capital city in part over complaints about a 2019 decision to switch diplomatic recognition from Taiwan to China.
+In the Solomon Islands this week, anti-government rioters held protests and in part over complaints about a 2019 decision to switch diplomatic recognition from Taiwan to China.
 China has been on a campaign to poach Taiwan’s remaining diplomatic allies.

-Associated Press writer Ken Moritsugu in Beijing contributed to this report.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0